broadinstitute/tensorqtl/README.md

 ### Input formats
 Three inputs are required for QTL analyses with tensorQTL: genotypes, phenotypes, and covariates.
 * Phenotypes must be provided in BED format, with a single header line starting with `#` and the first four columns corresponding to: `chr`, `start`, `end`, `phenotype_id`, with the remaining columns corresponding to samples (the identifiers must match those in the genotype input).
-The BED file should specify the center of the *cis*-window (usually the TSS), with `start == end-1`.
+In addition to .bed/.bed.gz, BED input in .parquet is also supported.
+The BED file can specify the center of the *cis*-window (usually the TSS), with `start == end-1`, or alternatively, start and end positions, in which case the *cis*-window is [start-window, end+window].
 A function for generating a BED template from a gene annotation in GTF format is available in [pyqtl](https://github.com/broadinstitute/pyqtl) (`io.gtf_to_tss_bed`).
 * Covariates can be provided as a tab-delimited text file (covariates x samples) or dataframe (samples x covariates), with row and column headers.
-* Genotypes must be in [PLINK](https://www.cog-genomics.org/plink/2.0/) format, which can be generated from a VCF as follows:
+* Genotypes should preferrably be in [PLINK2](https://www.cog-genomics.org/plink/2.0/) pgen/pvar/psam format, which can be generated from a VCF as follows:
   ```
-  plink2 --make-bed \
+  plink2 \
       --output-chr chrM \
       --vcf ${plink_prefix_path}.vcf.gz \
       --out ${plink_prefix_path}
   ```
-  If using PLINK 1.9 or earlier, add the `--keep-allele-order` flag.
+  If using `--make-bed` with PLINK 1.9 or earlier, add the `--keep-allele-order` flag.

-  Alternatively, the genotypes can be provided as a dataframe (genotypes x samples).
+  Alternatively, the genotypes can be provided in bed/bim/fam format, or as a parquet dataframe (genotypes x samples).

 The [examples notebook](example/tensorqtl_examples.ipynb) below contains examples of all input files.
 The input formats for phenotypes and covariates are identical to those used by [FastQTL](https://github.com/francois-a/fastqtl).